 There is a reason FROSTival is called the biggest winter festival in the maritime provinces.
 FROSTival has many fun outdoor activities like ice skating, sleigh rides, and nature walks to admire Fredericton’s beautiful winters.
 The festival is also swarming with food trucks and winter-themed restaurants in case you get hungry during the celebrations.
 Here is a list of all the exciting events FROSTival has to offer.

-Winnipeg has been hosting the Festival du Voyageur every winter for the past 50 years.
+Winnipeg has been hosting the Festival du Voyageur every winter for the past 55 years.
 This festival has many unique activities and events that are sure to keep you in the winter spirit.
-From fiddling contests to literal beard-growing contests, Festival du Voyageur is a must-visit if you are going to be in Winnipeg during the winter.
+From fiddling contests to the International Snow Sculpture Symposium, the Festival du Voyageur is a must-visit if you are in Winnipeg this winter.

 Jasper is one of the most beautiful locations in Canada.
 The National Park is known for its year-round scenic beauty so it comes as no surprise that it holds one of the best winter festivals in Canada.
-Jasper in January is an annual winter festival that comes in late January.
-The festival has many fun events and activities as well as music and entertainment.
-Some popular events at Jasper in January include Poutine Showdown, Winter Wonderland Photo Tour, and Ice Climbing.
+Jasper in January is an annual winter festival that arrives in mid-January.
+The festival has many fun events, activities, music, and entertainment.
+Some popular events at Jasper in January include Poutine Showdown, Photo Tour, and a free guided snowshoe through a winter wonderland.
 January in Jasper also has many live music shows so if you want to attend those, make sure to check their events list.

-After a successful first year in 2022, Frost Regina is back in 2023 with two more fun-packed weekends.
-Parts of the festival take place in Regina’s Warehouse district, Regina Exhibition Association Limited (REAL), downtown Regina, and Wascana Park.
+Frost Regina is back in 2024 with two more fun-packed weekends.
+Parts of the festival take place in Regina’s Warehouse District, Regina Exhibition Association Limited (REAL), downtown Regina, and Wascana Park.
 Together all these locations make up for a great festival.
-Here is a few of the activities you will find at Frost Regina:
+Here are a few of the activities you will find at Frost Regina:

 - Ice skating (Wascana Park & downtown)